-Dr. Rachael Dudaniec
+A/Prof Rachael Dudaniec

 My lab investigates how micro-evolutionary changes at the molecular level result in macro-ecological patterns, and how landscape and climatic features affect this.
 This involves looking at how developed landscapes and deforestation influence gene flow, how a changing climate affects adaptability of species that are expanding their ranges, or how parasites shape the behaviour and evolution of species.
-My lab aims to produce results that can inform conservation outcomes, by providing tools supported by field data at ecological and molecular levels.
+My lab aims to produce results that can inform conservation or applied evolutionary outcomes, by providing tools supported by field data at ecological and molecular levels.
 We use a combination of genomic sequencing data, landscape data and eco-evolutionary models to answer pressing questions about how humans are shaping biodiversity and species' responses to changing environments.

 Teaching

-I convene BIOL2110 'Genetics' (2nd year), and teach in to the following units: BIOL8750 ('Contemporary Conservation in Australia'), BIOL3420 ('Biodiversity and Conservation'), ENVS8407, BIOL8610.
+I have convened and lecture in BIOL2110 'Genetics' (2nd year), and ENVS8407 'Field Methods in Environmental Science' and teach in to the following units: BIOL8750 ('Contemporary Conservation in Australia'), BIOL3420 ('Biodiversity and Conservation'), BIOL8610.).

 Current position

-Senior Lecturer in Biological Sciences (Conservation Biology) (since 2018):
+Senior Lecturer in Biological Sciences:

-Department of Biological Sciences
+School of Natural Sciences

 Macquarie University, Sydney, Australia